fzao/pLACaudio/README.md

 pLACaudio runs on a number of cores chosen by the user for a fast conversion of a potentially large library.

-pLACaudio uses ffMPEG (A complete, cross-platform solution to record, convert and stream audio and video) is a free software and distributed under the terms of the GNU General Public License v3 see https://www.ffmpeg.org/ for more informatio).
+pLACaudio uses ffMPEG (A complete, cross-platform solution to record, convert and stream audio and video) is a free software and distributed under the terms of the GNU General Public License v3 see https://www.ffmpeg.org/ for more information).

 Three settings of the output quality audio are possible.